 Why so aggressive here?
 The reason you need to scrub, scrub, scrub is to prevent the phenomenon of “traumatic tattooing” of the wound.
 Despite the discomfort and extra effort, plenty of literature exists citing the initial presentation as the optimal moment to get the dirt out–it is much harder to do once re-epithelialization begins.

-Stay tuned for Part II, to follow Thursday, in which we’ll discuss optimal dressings for road rash injuries.
+Now what?
+Continue on to Part II, where we discuss optimal dressings for road rash injuries.